raikoho/KeyFlyer/README.md

 ```

 ## 📋Example
-To start the keylogger:
+### To use the keylogger:

-1. Run the keylogger script.
+1. Run the KeyFlyer (keylogger) script.
-2. Start logging by pressing alt + space.
+2. Stop logging by pressing alt + space.
-3. Stop logging by pressing ctrl + space.
+3. Resume recording and logging by pressing ctrl + space.

-4. To convert the logged keystrokes:
+### To convert the logged keystrokes:

-  - Run the keyboard layout converter script.
+  - Run the keyboard layout converter script - KeyFlyerConverter.
   - Follow the prompts to specify the input log file, output log file, source language, and target language.
   - The translated log file will be generated at the specified output path.
-  -

 ## 🤝Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or additions.